WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 :::tip Wasabi ships with Bitcoin Knots!
 Since v1.1.11 Wasabi has [partial Bitcoin Knots integration](/using-wasabi/BitcoinFullNode.md).
-This means that it is possible (but not mandatory) to start Bitcoin Knots during the startup of Wasabi.
+This means that it is possible (but not mandatory) to start Bitcoin Knots during the launch of Wasabi.
 Without having to install or configure anything.
 :::